cabal-club/cable/readme.md

 The following data types are used:
 - `u8`: a single unsigned byte.
 - `u8[N]`: a sequence of exactly `N` unsigned bytes.
-- `varint`: a variable-length unsigned integer. cable uses Protocol Buffer-style [varints](https://developers.google.com/protocol-buffers/docs/encoding#varints).
+- `varint`: a variable-length unsigned integer.

 ### 6.2 Messages